wiseman-timelord/Anim-Narrate-Direct/README.md

 ```

 ### Requirements
-- Linux - Designed for modern Ubuntu/Debian compatible, im specifically using Ubuntu 24.
+- **Linux**: Designed for modern Ubuntu/Debian-compatible systems.
+Tested on Ubuntu 24.
-- Python3 - It uses modern Python, libraries are installed to the VEnv at `./venv`, and requriemts is at `./data/requirements.txt`.
-- TTS Models - Programmed towards [Voices](https://huggingface.co/voices), ensure strictly to use `lfs` when you are clone.
+- **Python 3.12**: The project uses Python 3.12.
+Ensure it is installed on your system.
+- **CUDA-Enabled GPU (Optional)**: For faster audio generation, a CUDA-enabled GPU is recommended.
+- **TTS Models**: Ensure you have the required TTS models in the `./models` directory.
+The models should be compatible with `speechbrain`.

 ### Usage
 1. Installation - Download the latest release and unpack it in a suitable directory.